Sandthorn/sandthorn/README.md

 ## Data serialization

 Its possible to configure how events and snapshots are serialized.
-The default are YAML but can be overloaded ~~in the configure block~~.

-Since version 0.11.0 of Sandthorn the serialization of events and snapshots are moved to the drivers.
-Its possible to have different serialization algorithms / driver.
+Since version `0.11.0` of Sandthorn the serialization of events and snapshots is the responsibility of the driver.
+This means drivers can have different serialization mechanism, independent of each other.

+The default serializer of the Sequel driver is YAML.

+Here's how to use the Oj gem to serialize data in the Sequel driver:

 ```ruby
 oj_driver = SandthornDriverSequel.driver_from_connection(connection: Sequel.sqlite) { |conf|